Thakurpukur Maheshtala: Livelihood

 In the Thakurpukur Maheshtala CD block in 2011, among the class of total workers, cultivators numbered 2,320 and formed 3.41%, agricultural labourers numbered 2,894 and formed 4.26%, household industry workers numbered 4,080 and formed 6.00% and other workers numbered 58,687 and formed 86.33%.
 Total workers numbered 67,981 and formed 38.58% of the total population, and non-workers numbered 108,222 and formed 61.42% of the population.

 The District Human Development Report points out that in the blocks of region situated in the close proximity of the Kolkata metropolis, overwhelming majority are involved in the non-agricultural sector for their livelihood.
 On the other hand, in the Sundarbans settlements, overwhelming majority are dependent on agriculture.
 In the intermediate region, there is again predominance of the non-agricultural sector.
 Though the region is not very close to Kolkata, many places are well connected and some industrial/ economic development has taken place.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.

 Infrastructure

-There are 33 inhabited villages in the Thakurpukur Mahestala CD block, as per the District Census Handbook, South Twenty-four Parganas, 2011.
+There are 33 inhabited villages in the Thakurpukur Maheshtala CD block, as per the District Census Handbook, South Twenty-four Parganas, 2011.
 100% villages have power supply.
 32 villages (96.97%) have drinking water supply.
 4 villages (12.12%) have post offices.
 33 villages (100%) have telephones (including landlines, public call offices and mobile phones).
 20 villages (60.61%) have pucca (paved) approach roads and 12 villages (36.36%) have transport communication (includes bus service, rail facility and navigable waterways).
 1 village (3.03%) has an agricultural credit society and 5 villages (15.15%) have banks.